chharvey/counterpoint-proposals/issues/43-destructuring-vars.md

 (g, h, i,  j,  k,  l,  m,  n,  o,  p,  q,  r) ==
 (7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18); %== true
 ```
-Any variable in a nested destructure may be preceded with the modifier `var`.
+Any variable in a nested destructure may be preceded with the modifier `mut`.

 ## Errors and Caveats